-Concerns about the possible reallocation of telemetry spectrum exist both domestically (in the United States) and internationally (ITU/WRC).
-The encroachment of incompatible services inband, and adjacent to, the bands used for AMT, can degrade telemetry data and result in test failure, loss of test articles, and even pose hazards to life.
-ICTS members are urged, in consultation with their administrations, to monitor spectrum developments affecting their bands closely.
-The information in this paper is presented so that telemetry practitioners are aware of developments that could affect the business of telemetry.
+- Concerns about the possible reallocation of telemetry spectrum exist both domestically (in the United States) and internationally (ITU/WRC). - The encroachment of incompatible services in-band, and adjacent to, the bands used for AMT, can degrade telemetry data and result in test failure, loss of test articles, and even pose hazards to life. - ICTS members are urged, in consultation with their administrations, to monitor spectrum developments affecting their bands closely. - The information here is presented so that telemetry practitioners are aware of developments that could affect the business of telemetry.